alexhou00/HackathonChallengeOne/README_challenge_1_submission.md

 ## Task
 Develop a system that automatically determines political responsibilities for citizen concerns.
 Given a list of problems with assigned categories (e.g., "Verkehr", "Bildung", "Migration"), develop a mapping mechanism that assigns these categories to appropriate political levels and actors – e.g., a member of the Bundestag, a state parliament, or a municipal office

 The classification system processes German text descriptions and additional keyword features to predict which government entity (`responsible_entity_id`) should handle specific issues.
 The model handles multiple classes including federal ministries (BUND) and various state-level departments (LAND) across different German states.
+In the future the model could be expanded to KOMMUNEN as well.

 ## Project Structure